 Now, let’s establish the difference between renewable and non-renewable energy, and the importance of distinguishing between them.

-What is the difference between renewable
+What is the difference between renewable and non-renewable energy?

 So how are you supposed to differentiate between the two energy source types?
 As we just discussed, renewable energy is derived from nature, and is constantly available or replenished, like sunlight, waves, and wind.
 Renewable energy collection has also become significantly more cost-effective in recent years, with entire communities and even countries relying on them for a continuous, “green” energy supply.